Establishing National

 HVAC / Chiller Operating Engineer - Third Class

-If you’re looking for a career as a HVAC / Chiller Operating Engineer, ASOPE® is here to facilitate.
-ASOPE® offers an opportunity to obtain a HVAC / Chiller Operating Engineer - Third Class license.
+If you’re looking for a career as an HVAC / Chiller Operating Engineer, ASOPE® is here to facilitate.
+ASOPE® offers an opportunity to obtain an HVAC / Chiller Operating Engineer - Third Class license.
 Outlined below is a list of qualifications that are required to receive your HVAC / Chiller Operating Engineer - Third Class license.
-Requirements include being a minimum of 18 years or older (a legal adult), a high school diploma/GED or equivalent, and 6 months or 3 credit hour of HVAC Training or equivalent.
+Requirements include being a minimum of 18 years or older (a legal adult), a high school diploma/GED or equivalent, and 6 months or 3 credit hours of HVAC Training or equivalent.

 If all qualifications are met, you will be required to schedule a written examination (oral or practical if necessary).
-The exam consists of a wide range of curriculum including, but not limited to, general industry safety, basic electricity, refrigeration principles, heat pumps, air condition systems, and control systems.
-Upon completion of the HVAC / Chiller Operating Engineer - Third Class license exam, an ASOPE® representative will notify of a "pass" or "fail" status.
-If failed, you will be offered additional opportunities to retake the exam.
+The exam consists of a wide range of curriculum, including, but not limited to, general industry safety, basic electricity, refrigeration principles, heat pumps, air conditioning systems, and control systems.
+Upon completion of the HVAC / Chiller Operating Engineer - Third Class license exam, an ASOPE® representative will notify you of a "pass" or "fail" status.
+If you fail, you will be offered additional opportunities to retake the exam.
 Please review our Failed Test Procedures to learn more.

 If you have any questions or concerns regarding the HVAC / Chiller Operating Engineer - Third Class license, please contact the ASOPE® national office.